 Here are 4 things you can do to keep your cervix healthy.

 Get the HPV vaccine and encourage people in your life to do the same.
-There are 3 brands of the HPV vaccine (AKA cervical cancer vaccine).
-All of them protect against HPV types 16 and 18, the 2 kinds that cause most cervical cancer cases.
-HPV vaccines are given in a series of 3 shots over 6-12 months, depending on your age.
+HPV vaccines are given in a series of 2-3 shots over 6-12 months, depending on your age.

 Use condoms or dental dams every time you have vaginal, anal, or oral sex.
 This helps lower the chances of spreading HPV during sex.

 If you can, stop or cut back on smoking: People who have a high-risk type of HPV and you smoke, you’re more likely to get cervical cancer.